zjhuntin/sapphire_bot/README.md

   * `announce <message>` announces your message server-wide (user needs to have manage messages permission
   * `kickall` kicks all the members from the server, except you and the bot (user and the bot needs to have kick members permission).

+* Configuration

+  * `shortening <on/off>` enables or disables automatic link shortening server-wide (user needs to have manage server permission).

 * Debugging

   * `eval <code>` evaluates Ruby expression(s) (user needs to be owner of the bot). **USE WITH EXTREME CAUTION**